enPlace/react-Battleship/README.md

       findTarget(game)
       return move;
     } else if (targetStack.length !== 0) {
-      manageTargetStack(game);
-      return move;
+      manageTargetStack(game); //takes a target from the stack and sends it to hit array if appropriate. return move;
     }
   }
   if (hitArray.length === 1) {
-    // we have a target and are trying to find the rest of the ship honeIn(game);
+    // hone in mode: trying to find an orientation honeIn(game);
     return move;
   }
   if (hitArray.length > 1) {
-    //found the ship, keep attacking
-    sinkShip(game);
+    //sink mode: we have an orientation and are firing along an axis sinkShip(game);
     return move;
   }
 };
 ```